Meet the Therapist!

-Hello, My name is Cindy Way and I am an Associate Marriage and Family Therapist.
+Hello, My name is Cindy Way and I am a Registered Associate Marriage and Family Therapist.
 I am a differently-ABLED multicultural therapist, advocate, educator, and speaker for the AAPI, BIPOC, and Disability communities.

 I have a strong interest in helping those who are struggling with self-esteem, anxiety, depression, relationship issues, divorce, blended families, military-related issues, Post Traumatic Stress Disorder (PTSD), Complex trauma (C-PTSD), sexual trauma, racial trauma, cultural trauma, LGBTQIA+, different-abilities (disabilities), and chronic illness.